nybs-archive/New-York-Bandura-School-Archive/pages/contact.md

 title: Contact Us
 permalink: /contact/
 ---
-### As our team has discovered over the course of this project, the stories of bandura can often only be found within the people from the community.
-Do you have anything to share that we may have missed?
-Any questions?
+### The New York Bandura School has been around for almost 50 years.
+Do you have any additional information for us?
+Any memories you'd like to share?
+And context to add?
+Any Questions?

-### **Email us at womenofbandura@gmail.com**!
+### **Email us at nybsarchive@gmail.com**!